crstansbury/PSlabaudition/README.md

 Step 4.3.1 Enter the below command and be sure to change \<yourServersIP> to the IP address of your server:
 `sudo a2ensite <yourServersIP>.conf`

 Step 4.3.2 Now we will have the server to recognize your servers IP address as it's name.
-To do that, run the below command, and then enter `ServerName <yourServersIP>` on a new line in the file.
+To do that, you will open the Apache config file, and then enter `ServerName <yourServersIP>` on a new line in the file.
 This can be anywhere, I put it about half way down, after `#ServerRoot '/etc/apache2' `

+Step 4.3.2.1 Open the Apache config file:
 `sudo nano /etc/apache2/apache2.conf`

-Step 4.3.2.1 copy `ServerName <yourServersIP>` on a new line in the file:
+Step 4.3.2.2 copy `ServerName <yourServersIP>` on a new line in the file:
 example: `ServerName 172.20.1.211`

-Step 4.3.2.2 save the file:
+Step 4.3.2.3 save the file:
 Press `ctrl + x` and type `Y` when prompted, and hit `enter` to save over the file

 Step 4.3.3 Now we are going to test that the previous command worked.
 The output should say "Syntax OK"